FusionAuth/fusionauth-site/site/_posts/2020-03-31-how-to-securely-implement-oauth-angular.md

 FusionAuth has the ability to store data about users.
 One field called, aptly enough, `data`, can be used for any kind of textual data.
 We're going to write to and read from that field.

-First, we're going to create an express route to write the field for a signed in user.
+First, we're going to create an express route to write to the field for a signed in user.
 Then we're going to create an angular component which lets the user modify the field, and finally we'll allow the user to see and modify the data when the user is logged in.

 Add the express route to `server/index.js`: